In-House Training Program Helps Team Fabricators Develop Welding Talent

 An easy-to-use system

-The training booths at Team Fabricators are equipped with the Miller® PipeWorx 400 welding system, a multiprocess machine that lets students TIG, MIG, flux-cored and stick weld.
+Team Fabricators equipped the training booths with the Miller® PipeWorx 400 welding system, a multiprocess machine that lets students TIG, MIG, flux-cored and stick weld.

 The machine’s ease of use is a big benefit for new welding operators.
 The digital interface makes setup and adjustments quick and easy.
 The PipeWorx also offers push-button changeover between processes.
-The machine sets amperage and voltage once the process is selected and provides a consistent, stable arc, so students can focus on technique and fundamentals.
+Once the operator selects the process, the machine sets amperage and voltage and provides a consistent, stable arc, so students can focus on technique and fundamentals.

 “It’s so easy for a new student to come in and basically work the whole machine with just a little bit of instruction,” says Michael Lapeyrolerie, Team welding instructor.
 “Everything is preset.
 I think it helps a lot with them being able to catch on faster.”